HomeGuidesReference

 ]

-In order to properly calculate taxes for items that are taxed by multiple entities, we also support passing in a tax_rate_list.
-In that case, the product_list would look something like this:
+To correctly calculate taxes for items that are taxed by more than one tax authority (like city, county, or state), we support using a tax_rate_list.
+When doing this, the product_list would be structured like this:

 [